thinkshout/thinkshout/blog/_posts/2017-11-26-changes-in-tax-code.md

 Or is it?

 This uncertainty around tax-deductible gifts isn't a commentary on the ever-fluctuating state of affairs at your organization or in our country, rather it's about [proposed changes to the tax code](http://www.thenonprofittimes.com/news-articles/nonprofits-hammered-federal-budget-proposal/).
-It's been suggested that these changes could alter the long-held tradition of donors looking to get that extra tax break with their year-end gift -- and not to your advantage.
+These changes, should they come to pass, could alter the long-held tradition of donors looking to get that extra tax break with their year-end gift -- and not to your advantage.

 The proposal currently being considered by Congress aims to reduce or eliminate key tax breaks for giving, and that rightfully has many organizations concerned.
 There has been speculation that the tax plan could reduce giving between [$5 - $13 billion per year (or 4.6%)](http://money.cnn.com/2017/08/06/news/economy/tax-reform-charitable-giving/index.html).
 It won't kill all charitable giving, about 5% of people will continue to itemize, specifically those in a higher income bracket.